SourMesen/Mesen/Docs/content/debugging/Debugger.md

 **To add a label**, right-click in the label list and select `Add`.
 **To edit a label**, right-click in the label list and select `Edit`.
 **To delete a label**, right-click in the label list and select `Delete`.
+**To add a breakpoint to a label**, right-click in the label list and select `Add breakpoint`.
+**To add the label to the watch**, right-click in the label list and select `Add to watch`.
 **To find where a label is used**, right-click in the label list and select `Find Occurrences`.
 **To view the code** at the label's location, double-click on the label in the list.

+**Note:** Labels shown in gray color and italic font are currently not mapped in CPU memory.

 ### Editing Labels ###